 Touro University College of Osteopathic Medicine California I grew up in Maryland as a first-generation Chinese-American under the cultural influences of the ‘80’s: big hair, Jimmy Carter, and classic rock ’n roll.
 After graduating from Cornell University, I set off on a decade-long road-trip, pursuing my dream of professional rock climbing and working as an outdoor educator for the National Outdoor Leadership School and Outward Bound.
 Upon my return to conventional society, my passion for medicine was reborn after I was introduced to the principles of osteopathy during my continuing education as a Rolfing Structural Integrator—a form of hands-on manipulation that works with the fascia to achieve optimal alignment of the physical body.
 I realized that the pursuit of medicine was destined to be my next big adventure, and I began my training to become a Doctor of Osteopathy at Touro University in California.

 For the past 20 years, I have called the Santa Cruz area my home, and currently live in the sleepy seaside town of Aptos.
 Completing my core rotations at Natividad Medical Center opened my eyes to the unique, diverse and incredible, yet often medically underserved, population of the Central Coast.
 I am inspired and passionate about bringing high quality, preventative care to the underserved Hispanic communities in this area.
 My medical interests include inpatient medicine, osteopathic manual manipulation, point-of-care ultrasound, and rural medicine.
-I feel so grateful and privileged to become a part of the Natividad Family Medicine Residency program.
+I feel grateful and privileged to continue my medical journey as a part of Natividad Family Medicine Residency program.
 Y estoy muy entusiasmada de mejorar mi español!

 Alex Logono, MD

-American University of Antigua I was born in South Sudan and was one of the “Lost Boys of Sudan”, and fled my country when civil war broke out and survived ten years in Kakuma Refugee camp, in Kenya.
+American University of Antigua I was born in South Sudan and fled my country when civil war broke out and survived ten years in Kakuma Refugee camp, in Kenya.

 My surviving experiences inspire me to become a medical doctor.
 I graduated with BS in Biology from University at Albany, State University of New York, before receiving my MD from American University of Antigua, College of Medicine.
 At a very young age I learned to provide care for those in need, working as a medical assistant in the Kakuma Refugee Camp Hospital in Kenya, where I enjoyed the opportunity to provide health education on HIV/AIDS and other communicable diseases, examine and diagnose patients, and even provide treatment to fellow refugees.